algorand/sandbox/README.md

 export INDEXER_DISABLED=""
 ```

-Indexer is always built from source, since it can be done quickly.
-For most configurations algod will be installed using our standard release channels, but building from source is also available by setting the git URL, Branch and optionally a specific SHA commit hash.
+Indexer is always built from source since it can be done quickly.
+For most configurations, algod will be installed using our standard release channels, but building from source is also available by setting the git URL, Branch and optionally a specific SHA commit hash.

 The **up** command looks for the config extension based on the argument provided.
 If you have a custom configuration pointed to a fork, you can start the sandbox with your code:
 ```